livstyle/rustlings-self/README.md

 You will need to have Rust installed.
 You can get it by visiting https://rustup.rs.
 This'll also install Cargo, Rust's package/project manager.

-## MacOS/Linux
-## Windows

-To install Rustlings.
-Same as on MacOS/Linux, you will have access to the `rustlings` command after it.

-If you get a permission denied message, you might have to exclude the directory where you cloned Rustlings in your antivirus.

 ## Manually

 Basically: Clone the repository at the latest tag, run `cargo install --path .`.